 Private clouds are managed through the VMware Engine service portal.
 Private clouds have their own vCenter server that is in its own management domain.
 The VMware stack runs on dedicated, isolated bare metal hardware nodes in Google Cloud locations.
 The private cloud environment is designed to eliminate single points of failure.

-If private clouds are in different regions, then connectivity goes through the service producer VPC network, which is managed and owned by Google.
+- If private clouds are in different regions, then connectivity goes through the service producer VPC network, which is managed and owned by Google.
+This is the case as long as the routing mode is set to global.

 Service overview: private cloud to VPC